-Conforming loan limits cannot decrease - limits can only increase or stay the same.
+According to the FHFA, conforming loan limits cannot decrease - limits can only increase or stay the same.
 CLLs will only change if the underlying FHFA house price index increases over the conforming loan limit’s high-water mark.
-For example, some areas have had their CLL stay the same between 2007 and 2016, since housing prices decreased greatly in 2007.
-After the price index increased above 2007 levels in 2017, the conforming loan limit finally increased in 2017.
+For example, some areas have had their CLL stay the same between 2007 and 2016 even though housing prices decreased in 2007 due to the housing crisis.
+After the price index increased above 2007 levels in 2017, the conforming loan limit increased once again in 2017.

 If a county were to fall from a high-cost area designation to a baseline value area, their conforming loan limit will also not decrease to the baseline value.

-If the amount of your home loan is over the conforming loan limits, your loan is considered to be a jumbo loan.
-Jumbo loans cannot be purchased by Fannie Mae or Freddie Mac.
-To compensate, your mortgage lender may require a higher down payment or a highermortgage rate.
+If the amount of your home loan is over the conforming loan limits, your loan is considered a jumbo loan.
+Jumbo loans cannot be purchased by Fannie Mae or Freddie Mac, so they will be held by a private mortgage lender .
+To compensate for the added risk, your mortgage lender may require a higher down payment or a higher mortgage rate.

 The conforming loan limits apply only to the loan amount, not the price of the home that you are getting a loan for.
 If the conforming loan limit for your area is $822,375 but you are looking to purchase a $1 million home, you may still be able to get a conforming loan.
 You will need to make a down payment that reduces your home loan amount to less than $822,375.
-In this case, your down payment will have to be at least $177,625, otherwise, it will be a jumbo loan.
+In this case, your down payment must be at least $177,625 (about 18%), otherwise, it is classified as a jumbo loan.

 VA Home Loan Limits

-This means those with full entitlement can get any amount with no limit, as long as your credit history, income, and assets allow your lender to approve your VA loan.
-This allows you to purchase a home with any home price anywhere in the country with no down payment required.
+Those with full entitlement can get any loan amount with no limit, so long as your credit history, income, and assets allow your lender to approve your VA loan.
+You can purchase a home at any home price anywhere in the country with no down payment required.

 If you have partial entitlement or no entitlement, your VA home loan limit is your county’s FHFA conforming loan limit.
-You will have partial entitlement if you already have an active VA loan, if you have defaulted on a VA loan, or refinanced your VA loan into a non-VA loan.
+You will have partial entitlement if:

 FHA Loan Limits

-FHA loans do not follow FHFA’s conforming loan limits, but FHA loan limits do use the same values.
+Conforming limits are related to conventional mortgages, to compare conventional and FHA loans in this regard, we should note that FHA loans do not follow FHFA’s conforming loan limits.
+Although, FHA loan limits do use the same median home price values.
 FHA loan limits use the median home price for the area, ranging from 65% for low-cost to 150% for high-cost areas.
 Since FHA’s high-cost areas are 150% of the baseline, this makes the maximum FHA loan limit the same as FHFA’s maximum limit for conforming loans.
-For 2021, FHA’s loan limit is $822,375.
-For more information, visit our FHA loans page.
+FHA’s high-cost area 2022 loan limit was $970,800.
+This was increased to $1,089,300 in 2023.